lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 ### EasyTrack

-Two new factories are registered; EasyTrack admin roles are unchanged.
+Two new factories are proposed to be registered; EasyTrack admin roles would remain unchanged.

 | Factory                          | Permission target                  |
 | -------------------------------- | ---------------------------------- |